kant2002/piecemealpl/README.md

 - [ReadFile](./readfile) Read file to the console
 - [ZipFile](./archivefile) Archive string into single file packaged into ZIP file.
 - [CreateFile](./createfile) Create empty file with the given name.
+- [CreateDir](./createdir) Create empty directory with the given name.
+- [CreateDir2](./createdir2) Create empty directory with the given name and all subdirectories in path.
 - [Win32Window](./win32_window) Create empty Win32 window.
 - [Win32Button](./win32_button) Create Win32 window with one button.